 First, I will create a Maven project as an example:

-If you do not know how to create the project, just follow the instructions of this tutorial.
+If you do not know how to create the project, just follow the instructions in this tutorial.

-I will change default version of the dependencies as follows:
+I will change the default version of the dependencies as follows:

-To run this project, I will use Maven Jetty Plugin:
+To run this project, I will use the Maven Jetty Plugin:

 Now, I will define a new Controller located in the com.huongdanjava.springmvcrequestmapping package called HelloController.
 This controller defines a request and when the user requests it, it returns the text “Hello World!”.
 The content of StudentController is as follows: